ray-project/ray/doc/source/rllib/rllib-training.rst

 Note: When using ``evaluation_duration_unit=timesteps`` and your ``evaluation_duration`` setting is NOT dividable by the number of evaluation workers (configurable via ``evaluation_num_workers``), RLlib will round up the number of timesteps specified to the nearest whole number of timesteps that is divisible by the number of evaluation workers.

 Before each evaluation step, weights from the main model are synchronized to all evaluation workers.

-By default, the evaluation step is run right after the respective training step.
-For example, for ``evaluation_interval=2``, the sequence of events is: ``train, train, eval, train, train, eval, ...``.
+By default, the evaluation step (if there is one in the current iteration) is run right **after** the respective training step.
+For example, for ``evaluation_interval=2``, the sequence of events is: ``train-step, train-step, eval-step, train-step, train-step, eval-step, ...``.
-For ``evaluation_interval=1``, the sequence is: ``train, eval, train, eval, ...``.
+For ``evaluation_interval=1``, the sequence is: ``train-step, eval-step, train-step, eval-step, ...``.

 However, it is possible to run evaluation in parallel to training via the ``evaluation_parallel_to_training=True`` config setting.
-In this case, both training- and evaluation steps are run at the same time via threading.
+In this case, both training- and evaluation steps are run at the same time via multi threading.
 This can speed up the evaluation process significantly, but leads to a 1-iteration delay between reported training- and evaluation results.
-The evaluation results are behind b/c they use slightly outdated model weights (synchronized after the previous training step).
+The evaluation results are behind in this case b/c they use slightly outdated model weights (synchronized after the previous training step).

 When running with the ``evaluation_parallel_to_training=True`` setting, a special "auto" value